10 Best Crypto Leverage Trading Platforms in 2025

 Liquidation

 Liquidation is the most important metric to understand when exploring crypto leverage trading.
-I’ve briefly mentioned how it works, but I’ll now go into a lot more detail.
+We’ve briefly looked at how it works, but now we’ll go into a lot more detail.

 If your leveraged position is liquidated, it’s automatically closed by the exchange.
 This means that your original margin collateral is lost.
 The crucial part is knowing when a trade will be liquidated.
 The exact formula will vary depending on the exchange.